 Computer Science provides an excellent training in problem solving and logical thinking, which are important skills for employment and research.

-Information about the accelerated program in Bioinformatics for Honors Premed Students, and information about Double Majors in Computer Science and Applied Physics, or Computer Science and Mathematical Sciences, is available in the University Catalog at this link.
+Information about the accelerated programs for Honors students is available at this link and, information about Double Majors in Computer Science and Applied Physics, or Computer Science and Mathematical Sciences, is available in the University Catalog at this link.